Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is Experience level and training.
+The correct answer is Increased after both FFP and STS.

 Veterinary Surgery